Giga Voxel Renderer¶

 Introduction¶

 .
-It is complemented with a set of extension modules that allow to customize the rendering (See Extensions for details).
+It is complemented with a set of extension modules that allows for customizing the rendering (See Extensions for details).

 Features¶

-- Octree cache file support for very fast low-res previews
+- Octree cache file support for very fast low-resolution previews

 - Interactive RGBA LUT editor + presets

-- Shading * Blinn-Phong Lighting (3 directional colored lights) * Tone shading * Boundary enhancement * Silhouette enhancement
+- Shading * Blinn-Phong lighting (three directional colored lights) * Tone shading * Boundary enhancement * Silhouette enhancement

 - High quality gradients with Sobel3D gradient estimator